The Story (continued)

 She faints and collapses in his arms.
 Mute, stunned, and helpless - and almost without a will of his own, Doe is finally encouraged to not give up by the "people" who step forward - the soda jerk Bert and his wife and other sympathizing friends.
 They confessionally plead with him to seek redemption by returning to the organized idealistic movement and reactivating the clubs:

-Bert: You don't have to...We're with you, Mr. Doe.
+Bert: Mr. Doe.
+You don't have to...we're with ya, Mr. Doe.
 We just lost our heads and acted like a mob.

 Bert's wife: What Bert's trying to say is that we need you, Mr. Doe.
 There were a lot of us that didn't believe what that man [Norton] said.
 We were gonna start up our John Doe club again whether we saw you or not.
 Weren't we, Bert?
-And there were a lot of others that were gonna do the same thing...Only it'd be a lot easier with you.
-Please, please, come with us, Mr. Doe.
+And there were a lot of others that were gonna do the same thing.
+Well, Mr. Sourpuss even got a letter from his cousin in Toledo.
+(I got it right here, Mr. Doe)...Only, only it'd be a lot easier with you.
+Please, please, come with us, Mr. Doe....

 As John Doe walks away from the ledge toward his supporters with Ann in his arms, after the John Doe club members have renewed their faith in him and he has decided to not commit suicide, Connell (with his fist) tells off the oppressive and evil Norton in the final line: